A Practical Guide for Investing in Carbon Removal

 An overview of nature-based, technological and systems approaches

-This is the third in a four-part Climate Series designed to help large emitters chart an achievable path to net zero emissions.
+This is part of a four-piece Climate Series designed to help large emitters chart an achievable path to net zero emissions.
 Access the full series here.

 Climate Adaptation Fellow